The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Methods

-\textbf{Computation of the initial configuration.} During the construction process, the flat stack of fabric is fitted to a (rigid) valve support with an ellipsoidal cross-section.
-The initial map $\varphi_0$ from the flat state of the membrane $\Omega_0$ onto this 3D geometry (to $\Omega$ in Figure~\ref{fig:kinematics}) induces pre-stretch in the membrane and initializes some of the folds present on the device; this initial stretch must be accounted for.
-We start all the simulations presented in the manuscript by solving this initial configuration.
+\textbf{Computation of the initial configuration.} We replicate the physical construction process where the flat stack of fabric is fitted to a rigid valve support with an ellipsoidal cross-section.
+The initial map $\varphi_0$ from the flat state of the device $\Omega_0$ onto this 3D geometry (to $\Omega$ in Figure~\ref{fig:kinematics}) induces pre-stretch in the fabric and initializes some of the folds present in the device.
 To compute this configuration, we treat the flat reference geometry $\Omega_0$ as the starting point and apply displacement constraints to match the reference outer edge $\Gamma_{\text{valve},0}$ to the initial valve support $\Gamma_{\text{valve}}$.
-The valve support has an aspect ratio $\Lambda=2$ and a semi-major axis $a/L\sim0.3275$, where $L$ is the device length, so points on $\Gamma_{\text{valve}}$ in the current configuration satisfy
+The original LIMO design valve support has an aspect ratio $\Lambda=2$ and a semi-major axis length ratio $a/L\sim0.3275$, where $L$ is the device length.
+As such, all nodes on $\Gamma_{\text{valve}}$ in the current configuration satisfy